cosmos/sdk-tutorials/academy/ibc/clients.md

 **Updating A Client**

-Let's say that our initial ConsensusState was created at block 50, but we would like to submit a proof of a transaction which happened in block 100.
-In this case, we need to first update our ConsensusState to reflect all the changes that have happened between block 50 and block 100.
+Assume that the initial ConsensusState was created at block 50, but you want to submit a proof of a transaction which happened in block 100.
+In this case, you need to first update the ConsensusState to reflect all the changes that have happened between block 50 and block 100.

-To update the `ConsensusState` of the counterparty on our client, an `UpdateClient` message containing a `Header` of the chain to be updated must be submitted by a relayer.
+To update the `ConsensusState` of the counterparty on the client, an `UpdateClient` message containing a `Header` of the chain to be updated must be submitted by a relayer.
 For all IBC client types, Tendermint or otherwise, this `Header` contains the information necessary to update the `ConsensusState`.
 However, IBC does not dictate what the `Header` must contain beyond the basic methods for returning `ClientType` and `GetClientID`.
-This specifics of what each client expects as important information to perform a `ConsensusState` update will be found in each client implementation.
+The specifics of what each client expects as important information to perform a `ConsensusState` update will be found in each client implementation.

 For example, the Tendermint client `Header` looks like [this](https://github.com/cosmos/ibc-go/blob/main/modules/light-clients/07-tendermint/types/tendermint.pb.go):